-Issues, Risks and Crises

-Prerequisites: COMM 1501 and PBRL 2015 An examination of the relationship between science communicators and media.
+Issues, Risks and Crises 0.5 unit Prerequisites: COMM 1501, PBRL 2015 and PBRL 3014 An examination of the relationship between science communicators and media.
 Focus is placed on the interpretation of scientific information and the transmission of meaningful messages as part of ongoing two-way mass communication between scientists and publics.

 Organizational risk assessment, issues management, and crisis communication are examined.
+Note: May be taken concurrently with COMM 4501.